-Budgeting for equity holds great promise for helping local governments make their communities better places to live for all people.
+udgeting for equity holds great promise for helping local governments make their communities better places to live for all people.
 It can be the bridge from a set of ideals to actual results, even though it can seem like a rope bridge across an unfriendly river, with planks missing here and there.
-That's because, as this paper has described, equity is a new and nuanced entrant in the fiercely competitive contest called local government budgeting and planning.
+That's because equity is a new and nuanced entrant in the fiercely competitive contest called local government budgeting and planning.